swansondesigns/ts-proposal-wp/docs/sections/deliverables/design-ux.md

 ## Custom Design Solutions

-Every aspect of your website will be custom designed to reflect your brand and meet your specific needs.
-This isn't a template-based solution - it's a completely custom design created specifically for your organization.
+Every aspect of the Tri-State website will be custom designed to reflect your brand and meet your specific needs.
+This isn't a template-based solution - it's a completely custom design created specifically for Tri-State.

 ### Design Process

-We begin with your homepage, creating initial concepts that capture your organization's personality and goals.
-Through a collaborative revision process, we'll refine the design until it perfectly represents your brand.
+We begin with Tri-State's homepage, creating initial concepts that capture your organization's personality and goals.
+Through a collaborative revision process with the marketing team, we'll refine the design until it perfectly represents the Tri-State brand.
 Once the homepage is approved, we'll extend that design language throughout all key pages of your site.

 ### Mobile-First Design